Autumn Deals & Coupon Codes for 2023

 • Do occasionally incorporate a Hot water wash to eliminate some leftover soap and residue.

-• Do make sure you’ve removed all clothing after each load.
+• Make sure you’ve removed all clothing after each load.
 Small items can easily become trapped in the basket, leading to mould and bacteria growth.

 • Do consider diluting liquid fabric softener with water (1:6) or eliminating it entirely.
 Commercial products are sticky and adhere to the door seal, detergent dispenser and interior drum.
 A pre-mixed, diluted bottle of fabric softener will help regulate use and reduce problems.